 Class test 1 (10%) - Class test on Canvas.
 This assessment includes Mohr's circle, thermal expansion and mechanical testing/properties.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Written feedback provided to students individually on assignments indicating areas of strength/areas for improvement.